 Each business is different, with different sales cycles, and this reflects on your social media marketing.
 You have to understand and master yours, which will help tremendously.
 What does it take to a customer to make a buy on your site?
 Do you have to warm him, or is he an impulse buyer?
 Does he convert in a day, a month, or a year?
 Those things matter and require some thinking and testing to know, but once you master it, you're on the good side.

 The first thing to understand your business cycle is to understand who your customer is - try to make campaigns that are not wide and global but niche targeted and fine-tuned according to your audience.
 By focusing on the right persons, each campaign will have a better chance to succeed.
-Also, have great landing pages to each stage your client is, to lead then to high engagement, and be able to secure his email address.
+Also, have great landing pages to each stage your client is, lead then to high engagement, and secure his email address.

 Once you have their email, gently remind them of your existence from time to time - be it via newsletter, promotions, discounts, there are a plethora of ways.
 Get good content that leads to engagement.
 Make him feel like he is a friend of your company and understand all the benefits you're showing to him.
 If he's engaged, chances are he will be converting soon - some cycles are longer than others, and you have to understand and respect that.

-Having only valid emails, no SPAM list
+Having only valid emails in your mailing list

 One last thing that you have to take care of is constant email validation, so the most precious of your channels don't die out - that would be very detrimental to your business.
 After you "lure" your readers from the social network, you have to warm them, so they end up being customers.